mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     if (statusManager.generationRequired(model)) { /* ... */ }
     ```

-    Unfortunately, it isn't reliable, e.g., when changing something in the model, the API behaves correctly in the first place.
+    Unfortunately, it isn't reliable.
+For example, when changing something in the model, the API behaves correctly in the first place.
 But after executing the *Synchronize* action, MPS believes that generation is not required anymore (even though the change would affect the output and *Synchronize* doesn't execute the generation).
 This odd behavior can also be seen in the project view (note: this might be outdated information).

     {{ contribution_by('till-f') }}